QCD-Gravity double copy in Regge asymptotics: from $2\rightarrow n$ amplitudes to radiation in shockwave collisions: Trans-Planckian gravitational scattering of shockwaves

 In gravity, the leading contribution is also from coherent multiple scattering of gravitons.
 While gravitational BFKL contributes to multi-graviton emission, the kinematic window for such contributions is much smaller than in QCD.
 Rather, as discussed in Sec.~\ref{sec:classicalization}, the initial states emitting the (relatively) hard radiation\footnote{The typical momentum is set by saturation scale $Q_S \sim \sqrt{s}/n\sim 1/R_S$, which also sets the temperature scale of Hawking radiation.
 The power spectrum of the radiation will however be very broad with a significant hard tail extending out to the energies of the colliding shockwaves.} can be described as classical coherent states of softer gravitons.
 Just as in the CGC EFT, emissions from these classical sources are what dominate inelastic multi-graviton production as $b\rightarrow R_S$.
 Likewise, to compute expectation values of the full density matrix, one has to average over all possible configurations of such classical coherent sources\footnote{For an interesting related discussion in the ACV framework, see \cite{Ademollo:1989ag,Ademollo:1990sd,Ciafaloni:2009in,Ciafaloni:2018uwe}. }.
 This averaging entangles the hard emitted radiation with soft radiation (forming the coherent states)~\cite{Strominger:2017aeh,Carney:2017oxp}.
 Thus similarly to the CGC EFT one can in the GR case begin with an initial condition which is a boosted overoccupied mass distribution, corresponding to a stochastic distribution\footnote{A similar distribution ${\bar W}_{\rm GR} [\rho_L]$ can be understood to correspond to the graviton cloud represented by $\rho_L$. } of configurations ${\bar W}_{\rm GR}[\rho_H]$.
 For reviews of earlier work on classical-statistical configurations in the GR context, see \cite{Hu:1999mm,Hu:2020luk}, and references therein; for a recent discussion, see \cite{Chawla:2021lop}.

 For a fixed distribution of sources $\rho_L$ and $\rho_H$, multi-particle production can be determined from Cutkosky's rules in strong time-dependent fields, as discussed previously in Sec.~\ref{sec:glasma}.
 This corresponds to the combinatorics of cut and uncut graphs in the presence of the strong sources.
-The nontrivial upshot of this discussion is a very simple result~\cite{Gelis:2006yv,Gelis:2006ye,Dumitru:2008wn,Gelis:2008rw,Gelis:2008ad,Gelis:2009wh}, which at first blush, should also apply to gravity: the building block for n-particle production, for a fixed distribution of sources, is Eq.~\eqref{hijfinalresult} containing the gravitational Lipatov vertex, with the n-particle distribution represented as
+The nontrivial upshot of this discussion is a very simple result~\cite{Gelis:2006yv,Gelis:2006ye,Dumitru:2008wn,Gelis:2008rw,Gelis:2008ad,Gelis:2009wh}, which at first blush, should also apply to gravity: for n-particle production, for a fixed distribution of sources, it is given by Eq.~\eqref{hijfinalresult} containing the gravitational Lipatov vertex, with the n-particle distribution represented as

 where

 From the structure of Eq.~\eqref{hijfinalresult}, we see immediately that this expression is proportional to the gauge-invariant scalar product of the gravitational Lipatov vertex.

 Further, one can also understand Eq.~\eqref{eq:1-part-GR-glasma} as the inelastic piece of the H-diagram (in the language of ACV~\cite{Amati:1990xe}), and Eq.~\eqref{eq:n-part-GR-glasma}, as cuts of n-such ``horizontal" H-ladders.
 As noted in Sec.~\ref{sec:glasma}, these correspond to a negative binomial distribution, which interpolates between a Poisson distribution and a Bose-Einstein distribution~\cite{Gelis:2009wh}.
 Not least, in the strong field limit, Eq.~\eqref{eq:1-part-GR-glasma} is parametrically of order $1/\lambda_{\rm GR}$.
 This is the largest contribution at high occupancies; in this case, the multi-particle distribution, as in a laser, is closer to the Bose-Einstein distribution.